Automattic/WP-Job-Manager/readme.txt

 * Default application value (if logged in) set to user's email address
 * show_featured_only option for [jobs] shortcode
 * Add required-field class around required inputs
+* Enable paste as text in wp-editor field

 = 1.9.3 =
 * Fix email URLs.